kai/repo-syncing-test/README.md

 [4.2 Git on the Server - Getting Git on a Server](http://git-scm.com/book/en/Git-on-the-Server-Getting-Git-on-a-Server)

-Once your internal server version of the repository is ready, we can begin!
+Once the internal server version of the repository is ready, we can begin!

 ### The Easy, Safe, But Manual Method: